A super-Earth and two sub-Neptunes transiting the nearby and quiet M dwarf TOI-270

-As one of the closest systems with transiting exoplanets, {\Ntarget} is also a promising target for atmospheric characterisation studies.
+As one of the nearest (and hence brightest) M~dwarf systems with transiting exoplanets, {\Ntarget} is also a promising target for atmospheric characterisation studies.
 The low equilibrium temperatures of planets c and d ({\cTeq}~K and {\dTeq}~K) make them rare objects among currently known transiting super-Earth-sized and sub-Neptune-sized planets, and thus additionally compelling.
-Further, {\Ntarget} will be observable with {\jwst} for 215 days per year, allowing optimal visibility conditions.
+Further, {\Ntarget} will be observable with the James Webb Space Telescope ({\jwst}) for 215 days per year, allowing easy observation scheduling.
 Absorption features of planets c and d are expected to be readily detectable with $\mathrm{SNR} > 40$ and $\mathrm{SNR} > 60$, respectively, from just one transit with the NIRISS instrument and assuming cloud-free and H$_2$-dominated atmospheres \cite{Batalha2017,Kempton2018}.
 Hence, {\Ntarget} provides a rare opportunity to test whether planets in compact multi-planet systems share the same formation history by comparing the atmospheric composition and thickness \cite{Hansen2013, Millholland2017}.
-Moreover, it could be possible to constrain the ocean loss on these planets, by uniting the red-sensitive {\jwst} observations (probing $O_3$ abundances) with ground-based, visible-spectrum observations from the Extremely Large Telescopes (probing $O_2$ abundances).
+Moreover, it could be possible to constrain the ocean loss on these planets, by uniting the red-sensitive {\jwst} observations (probing $O_3$ abundances) with ground-based, visible-spectrum observations from the Extremely Large Telescopes (probing $O_2$ abundances; e.g. \cite{Luger2015, Serindag2019}).
+Alternatively, one could search for $CO$ and $O_4$ features as indicators \cite{Schwieterman2016}.